Jhansi Uttar Pradesh, India Travel Guide

 Practice strict food and water hygiene.
 Drink only commercially Bottled water (check seal) or boiled water.
 Avoid tap water and ice from tap water.

 Eat hot, freshly cooked food.
 Avoid raw fruits and vegetables washed in tap water.
-Wash hands frequently with soap or Hand sanitizer.
+Regularly wash your hands with soap or Hand sanitizer.

 Use Insect repellent containing DEET or picaridin.
-Wear protective clothing (long sleeves, pants).
+Wear clothing for protection (long sleeves, pants).
 Consider a Mosquito net.
 Stay hydrated and avoid strenuous action during peak heat.

 Jhansi has both government and private hospitals.
 Government hospitals offer basic and emergency care but can be crowded.

-Private hospitals generally offer higher standards of care, more modern facilities, and English-speaking staff, at a cost.
+Private hospitals generally offer higher standards of care, more current facilities, and English-speaking staff, at a cost.

 Pharmacies are widely accessible all over the city, stocking common medications.